Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Encodings for Compressing Sparse Tensors

 \subsection{On-the-fly Encoding}

-Often accelerator designers target static sparsity of tensors and encode them during off-line processing.
-For example, accelerators including EIE \cite{han2016eie}, Cambricon-X \cite{zhang2016cambricon}, and \cite{zheng2018kernelxform} dynamically decoded sparse weight tensors (section \ref{sec::NZ-data-extraction}) but, encoded them off-line prior to execution.
-However, both the on-the-fly encoding and decoding is required for efficiently processing tensors that are dynamically sparsified, i.e., sparse activations in the inference of DNNs and tensor computations in the training of the models.
-Therefore, accelerators including CompAct \cite{zhang2019compact}, SCNN \cite{parashar2017scnn}, NullHop \cite{aimar2018nullhop}, and \cite{struharik2018conna, albericio2016cnvlutin, li2019squeezeflow, yuan2019sticker} exhibit units for on-the-fly encoding.
-Typically, before encoding tensors on-the-fly, the data is re-organized as per requirements of the group-wise encoding and dataflow mechanism for processing the subsequent layer.
-So, on-the-fly encoding is often combined with assembling the output data from PEs (section \ref{sec::post-process-encoding} provides further details).
+Accelerator designers often target only static sparsity of weights and encode them off-line, e.g., DNN inference accelerators, including EIE \cite{han2016eie}, Cambricon-X \cite{zhang2016cambricon}, and \cite{zheng2018kernelxform}.
+However, on-the-fly encoding is required for efficiently processing dynamically sparsified tensors (sparse activations in the inference and tensors in training the models).
+Therefore, accelerators, such as CompAct \cite{zhang2019compact}, SCNN \cite{parashar2017scnn}, NullHop \cite{aimar2018nullhop}, Cnvlutin \cite{albericio2016cnvlutin}, and Sticker \cite{yuan2019sticker} employ an on-the-fly encoder.
+Typically, before encoding a tensor, the data is re-organized as per requirements of the group-wise encoding and dataflow mechanism for processing the subsequent layer.
+So, on-the-fly encoding is often combined with assembling the outputs from PEs (section \ref{sec::post-process-encoding} provides further details).